 Found This Post Useful?
 Support The Site!

 At the end of the day, I’m an athlete just like you looking for the most detail possible on a new purchase.
 These posts generally take a lot of time to put together, so if you're shopping for the GoPro Hero 9 Black or any other accessory items, please consider using the affiliate links below!
 As an Amazon Associate I earn from qualifying purchases.
 It doesn’t cost you anything extra, but your purchases help support this website a lot.
-Even more, if you use Backcountry.com or Competitive Cyclist with coupon code DCRAINMAKER, first time users save 15% on applicable products!
-Or, with TPC (The Pro's Closet), you'll save $40 on purchases over $200 with coupon code DCRAIN40!
+Even more, if you shop with TPC (The Pro's Closet), you'll save $40 on purchases over $200 with coupon code DCRAIN40!
+The Pro's Closet has been a long-time partner of the site here - including sponsoring videos like my cargo bike race, as well as just being an awesome Colorado-based company full of good humans.
+Check them out with the links below and the DCRAIN40 coupon!

 And of course – you can always sign-up to be a DCR Supporter!
 That gets you an ad-free DCR, access to the DCR Quarantine Corner video series packed with behind the scenes tidbits...and it also makes you awesome.
 And being awesome is what it’s all about!